 ii.
 “Our feet shall move in progress, but they shall not be moved to their overthrow.”
 (Spurgeon)

 iii.
-For the Christian, this reminds them of the principles found in Ephesians 6:11 and 13—that the believer is to find a place to stand, and this can only be done by looking to the Lord and trusting He who will not allow your foot to be moved.
+For the Christian, this reminds us of the principles found in Ephesians 6:11 and 13 – that the believer is to find a place to stand, and this can only be done by looking to the Lord and trusting the One who will not allow your foot to be moved.

 iv.
 The standing of the believer in Jesus is impressive.